ULT1M4T3CK/TimeEx/README.md

 2. Select a cycle from the list
 3. Click download button for CSV export
 4. Use exported data for invoicing

+### Setting Up Long-term Storage (Archive)
+1. Navigate to "Account" section
+2. Scroll to "Report Archive Settings"
+3. Click "Setup Archive Folder"
+4. Select a folder on your computer (e.g., Documents/TimeEX-Reports)
+5. All new reports will automatically be saved to this folder
+6. Use "Archive All Reports" to backup existing reports

+**Note:** This feature requires Chrome or Edge browser and uses the File System Access API for secure, user-controlled file storage.

 ## Privacy Policy